opengits/node-sharedorm/README.md

    npm install
    ```

-3. **Configure Environment Variables:**
+3. **Configure Database Variables:**

-   Create a `.env` file in the root directory and add the following variables:
+   Ensure details are correct in `src/index.ts` file in the root directory or modify the following variables:

    ```bash
    DATABASE_HOST=localhost